 Control Input Port: When external clock (through C3) is entered into crypto module, the crypto modules works.
 When a reset signal is entered (through C2), a crypto module cold reset or warm reset is launched.

-I/O Port: All APDU commands and response conforming to ISO7816 are input and output through this port(C7).
+I/O Port: All APDU commands and response conforming to ISO7816 and ISO14443 are input and output through this port(C7) and LA/LB respectively.

 2.4.3 ICC SUPPLY CURRENT